Related publications

 You can choose to delay (defer) your State Pension.
 When you do claim it, you’ll still get it under the system you qualify for based on your age.

-Both State Pension systems are based on your National Insurance (NI) contributions, or sometimes on your partner’s NI contributions.
+Your State Pension is based on your National Insurance (NI) contributions, or sometimes on your partner’s NI contributions.
 You might have got these by:

-As long as you’re at least 30 days away from reaching State Pension age, you can get a personalised State Pension forecast.
+You can get a free personalised State Pension forecast from the Future Pension Centre.
 This will tell you how much you’re likely to get based on your current National Insurance record.

 You can get the basic State Pension if you reached State Pension age before 6 April 2016.
 This means you’re: